 This is the best smoked pulled pork recipe you'll ever make.
 Traditionally made, in North Carolina style, I use tangy mop sauce for basting and wood chips for smoking on the grill.

-You can’t get better than slow cooked, smoked pulled pork.
-Savory, tender and versatile, this BBQ pulled pork recipe with a traditional North Carolina Mop Sauce will be on rotation for the grill.
+You can't get better than slow cooked, smoked pulled pork.
+Savory, tender and versatile, this BBQ smoked pulled pork recipe with a traditional North Carolina Mop Sauce will be on rotation for the grill.
 Perfect for a crowd.

 North Carolina BBQ

-Carolina mop sauce is very thin, vinegar-based sauce that has an almost water-like consistency.
+Carolina mop sauce is a very thin, vinegar-based sauce that has an almost water-like consistency.
 You use it to cook meat on low, for longer periods of time, or for smoking meats.

 Smoking on the grill:

 If you don't have a smoker, or grill smoker like a Traeger, I've got an infographic below that will help you smoke on your grill.

 The way to create the pro-smoker effect at home on a regular grill is by using indirect heat grilling.
 With this type of grilling you preheat the whole grill, then when it's time to add the meat, you turn off half of the burners to continue heating only one side of the grill (internal grill temperature is 275°F).

 Place the meat on the side of the grill that is turned off.
 The lower temperature heat on the inside of the grill will cook the pork slowly, just what we want!